fermyon/developer/content/spin/v2/cli-reference.md

     -h, --help                         Print help information
         --init                         Create the new application or component in the current directory
-    -o, --output <OUTPUT_PATH>         The directory in which to create the new application or component.
+        --no-vcs                       An optional argument that allows to skip creating .gitignore -o, --output <OUTPUT_PATH>         The directory in which to create the new application or component.
 The default is the name argument -t, --template <TEMPLATE_ID>       The template from which to create the new application or